aarboleda1/react-custom-calendar/README.md

 - Edit and Delete events
 - Deploy online

+## Challenges

+One of the main challenges was configuring the architecture for this app.
+I wrestled between the options of using a Flux style architecture or using a traditional React style architecture i.e. unidirectional data flow between parent and child components.
+Ultimately, I decided to not use Flux style architecture.
+I didn't see the need as this wasn't a large scale application.
+However, as the application grew, I did find myself passing down data, many levels down and up the tree.
+This led to the headache of tracking the data and application state.
+If I had to do it over, I probably would have used a Flux architecture in order to have data access at any level of the tree.

 ## License
 The content of this repository is licensed under a MIT license.